Chapter 8 : Wicked Witches

 “Is that why you weren’t at practice?”
 Lily asked with a sceptical look that made Rose look away.

-“Oh, I can just hear uncle Ron’s heart breaking all the way back in London.”
+“Oh, I can just hear uncle Ron’s heart breaking from here.”

 “I had a prefect’s…” Rose started to say but Lily cut her off.

 “When did it end?”
 She asked in such a stern voice that Rose sat down quickly, feeling like a schoolgirl caught in the boy’s lavatory.
-So that’s how James feels most of the time… “You’re obviously not in the middle of a meeting now.
+“You’re obviously not in the middle of a meeting now.
 When did it end?”

 “I – I don’t know… like 10 minu–”